Configuring Scheduler Services with flightcontrol.json

 - Example:

-- An object, where the key is the
+- An object where each key is a unique

 givenId